raken15/StockTradingApplication/README.md

   -Liskov Substitution: ViewModels and Models can be replaced by their base types without affecting the functionality.
   -Interface Segregation: The repository interfaces (IRepository) only expose necessary methods, keeping them focused.
   -Dependency Inversion: Dependency injection is used to decouple high-level modules from low-level modules, making the code more testable and flexible.
+- **CRUD** principle: project implements the CRUD principle by:
+  - Creating, Reading, Updating, and Deleting stock and portfolio data -where users can create and update trades (buy/sell), read stock prices and portfolio information, and remove stocks from the portfolio when sold.
+- **Testing**: unit testing is implemented using xunit
+- **Initial settings**: initial settings can be changed by user using a text file that is read by the code

 ## Flow and Structure